How to use a custom SSL certificate on the Bamboo ActiveMQ JMS service

 Request your SSL certificates

-3. You will need to have certificates for your Bamboo Server and for any Remote Agents
+3. You will need to have certificates and private keys for your Bamboo Server and for any Remote Agents

 Create a Java Keystore that will be used exclusively by the Bamboo Server